MCamargo192/react-action-figure-store/README.md

 ### Project Features

-To develep this project I used some React features, like Hooks (useState, useReducer, useEffect), React Context.
+To develop this project, I used some React features, like Hooks (useState, useReducer, useEffect), React Context.

 ### Project Development

-This project was initialy develop as a school project, where I have used only JavaScript, HTML and CSS.
+This project was initialy develop as a school project, and I have used only JavaScript, HTML and CSS.
 It was deployed on Netlify (https://www.netlify.com)

 The original project repo is: https://github.com/MCamargo192/we_are_otakus